 Candidates should meet the following criteria:

-- Experience as a union activist at the local level
+-Experience as a union activist at the local level

-- Experience in local mobilizing activities
+-Experience in local mobilizing activities

-- Clear understanding of major issues in your location and/or region
+-Clear understanding of major issues in your location and/or region

-- Good knowledge of the collective agreement
+-Good knowledge of the collective agreement

 Your application should include why you want to be part of the committee, what you believe you would bring to it, examples of local mobilizing ideas you’ve generated or mobilizing activities you’ve helped guide and any ideas you would like the committee to consider.

-New Members Temp & Youth Committee
+New Members Temp & Youth Committee (not currently seeking members)

 Committee members will work with the New Members Temp & Youth Director to reach out to members across the country.
 Committee members should have an interest in issues prevalent among the following groups: New Members, Youth, and Temporary employees